coda1996/simtrig/README.md

 -a=1 axis is enabled and shown
 -a=0 axis is disabled and not shown (Default)
 ```
-You can edit simtrig.py for placing more sensors and for changing x and y position of each sensor
+You can edit simtrig.py for placing more sensors and for changing x and y position of each sensor.

 ### For generating output file
 ```
 -o=out_file.txt
 ```
-With this you can draw path and it will be generated in file that is specifide
+With this you can draw path and it will be generated in cordinates in file that is specifide.
-Speed in this file will be by default 0.1
+Speed in this file will be by default 0.1.

-After generating this file you can feed it to simulation by using ```-tf=out.txt``` flag
+After generating this file you can feed it to simulation by using ```-tf=out.txt``` flag.

 ### Contact circle
 ```
 -cc=num
 ```
-If set to 1 will generate circle where there is contact
+If set to 1 will generate circle where there is contact.
-This is by default set to 1
+This is by default set to 1.